tejas-borkar22/tejas-borkar22/README.md

+### Hi There 👋

-- 👋 Hi, I’m @tejas-borkar22
+-  I’m @tejas-borkar22
-- 👀 I’m interested in Web Development and Frontend.
+- 👀 I’m interested in Web Development and Frontend Development.
 - 🌱 Avid learner